 Dinosaur Track Fossil Necklace

 Summer is often filled with travel and trips by various methods of transportation making this a great time to teach preschoolers all about transportation!
 Start your unit by asking preschools if they are going on any vacations and how are they getting there.
 We are surrounded by transportation every day making this a very relatable and fun topic for preschoolers to learn about.
 Incorporate new vehicles in the water or sandpit or even take a ride on a local train.
 Try this free hot air balloon craft!

 National Rocky Road Day

 More Ice Cream Fun

-Father's Day is celebrated on June 19th this year.
-Preschoolers light up when they get the opportunity to make something special for their parents.
+Father's Day is celebrated on the 3rd Sunday in June.
+Preschoolers light up when they get the opportunity to make something special for their parents and loved ones.
 Our Father's Day Activity Pack offers a variety of different activities and DIY gifts for preschoolers to celebrate dads, grandpas, uncles, or friends!

 National Zoo and Aquarium Month

 Throughout the month of June we celebrate National Zoo and Aquarium month which makes it an even better time to visit the animals at these places!
 And, if you can't make it, then invite preschoolers to make their own zoo or aquarium right at home or in the classroom!

 Deaf and Blindness Week is observed the last week of June every year, and this is in honor of Helen Keller’s birthday on June 27th.
 This week is an opportunity to not only raise awareness but to celebrate all those who children and adults who have a hearing and vision loss.
 Adaptive equipment activities are a wonderful activity for spreading awareness to your preschoolers.